-Stuart has published in various international journals within the criminological and substance use fields, culminating in his recent submission of a PhD by Published Works.
+Stuart regularly contributes to various international journals within the criminological and substance use fields.
 He has a number of ongoing writing projects including a book on drugs and crime co-authored with Tammy Ayres and Steve Wakeman to be published by Sage in 2021.

 Stuart is a member of the European Society of Criminology, the Addiction Theory Network, North West: Drugs, and LJMU’s Centre for Crime, Criminalisation and Social Exclusion.

 Stuart is happy to discuss potential PhD supervision in any area related to substance use and/or drug policy.